mozilla/elasticutils/docs/django.rst

 ..
 Note::

    `get_es()` only caches the `ES` if you don't pass in any override arguments.
-If you pass in override arguments, it doesn't cache it, but instead creates a new one.
+If you pass in override arguments, it doesn't cache it and instead creates a new one.

 Using with Django ORM models